-Beat 1 The Ridge Pool
+The Ridge Pool & Weir Pool

 The most famous Moy Fishery beat is, undoubtedly, the Ridge Pool, situated at the head of the tidal waters it is extremely productive and attracts considerable interest from the angling fraternity.
 During peak season it is fished on a two session per day basis with the first session from sunrise to 2 pm, and the second from 2 pm to sunset.
 Five rods per session are allowed and these must rotate and move constantly along the beat.
 In addition to the five rotating rods an extra space has been added to the ridge pool since the suspension of the Salmon traps in 1999.
 This additional space, “the weir pool”, is fished separately from the rest of the Ridge Pool and can only be booked two days in advance.
 It operates on the same 2 session basis as the rest of the Ridge Pool.

-Beat 2 The Cathedral Beat
+The Cathedral Beat

 The Cathedral beat, immediately downstream of the Ridge Pool has also become a prolific Salmon rod fishery since development works were carried out in 1996.
 It can accommodate 8 anglers per session, provides excellent fly water and has produced over 1,500 Salmon in its best season.
 This beat is also in great demand and booked anglers may commence fishing at sunrise and continue until 6 pm, after which time the angling is reserved for local anglers.
 A ghillie, appointed by the Moy Fishery, is in attendance on this beat to register and advise all booked anglers.

 Known as “Polnamonagh” (the monk’s pool) and “Spring Wells”, these beats are located about 200 m downstream of the Lower Bridge in Ballina.
 Both beats can be very productive.
 Polnamonagh is deep and slow, making it more suitable for spinning and worming, while Springwells is comprised mostly of shallower water, ideal for fly-fishing.
 Although less heavily fished than the Ridge or Cathedral, these beats do require advanced booking but may appeal more to the angler who prefers to do his fishing away from public view.
-They operate on a single session basis and can be fished from sunrise to sunset.
-They can accommodate up to 8 rods each per session.

 The Ash Tree Pool is a lovely, tree lined, beat located alongside the town park.
 It is a haven for the angler who wishes to fish in peaceful surroundings and can be fished with fly, spinner or worm, depending on conditions.
-A boat and Ghillie are provided on this beat which can accommodate two rods and a further two rods may fish from the bank.
+A boat can be provided on this beat which can accommodate two rods and a further two rods may fish from the bank.
 Given its proximity to the estuary this beat is substantially affected by the tide, so anglers are advised to arrange fishing times with the ghillie prior to their allocated angling day.